Science & Technology

 How do we identify Tree Species with Satellite Imagery?

-• Combined with tree health monitoring, which LiveEO also offers, it helps identify risk trees before damage occurs.
+Combined with tree health monitoring, which LiveEO also offers, this technology enables the identification of risk trees before any damage occurs.

 AI-Powered image detection has improved significantly over the past years.
 Many let their phone scan their face to unlock it.
 Apps like Google Lens allowed you to identify flowers by taking a photo of their leaves.